-Clothing rental is all the rage right now, and it gets many women through without having to buy a bunch of stuff you’ll never wear again.
+Clothing rental is all the rage right now, and it gets many women through various events and experiences without having to buy a bunch of stuff you’ll never wear again.

-Did you know there are places where you can rent maternity must-haves so you can constantly adjust your wardrobe to fit changing seasons and your changing body?
+Did you know, though, that there are places where you can rent maternity must-haves so you can constantly adjust your wardrobe to fit changing seasons and your changing body?

 So here’s the thing about maternity wardrobes: you’re going to put together a few dresses, leggings, and tops for your maternity capsule wardrobe, and then you’re going to wear them until they wear out.

 Or, you might wait several years between pregnancies, only to find that your maternity wardrobe from your last pregnancy is super out of style.

-OR, you might just be one of those women (like me!) who really enjoys clothing subscriptions and looks forward to the clothing you choose online coming in the mail.
+OR, you perhaps you’re one of those women (like me!) who really enjoys clothing subscriptions and looks forward to the clothing you choose online coming in the mail.